leiless/dnsredir/README.md

 * To yield a maximum match performance, we search and return the first matched upstream, thus the block order between `dnsredir`s are important.
 Unlike the `proxy` plugin, which always try to find a longest match, i.e. position-independent search.

+* Inappropriate URL read timeout will cause either failed to fetch URL content or _Server Block_ hijack(due to read timeout too large), thus DNS queries may fallback to other upstream servers, the answer may not optimal.

 ## Bugs

 Sometimes you modified `Corefile` and yet Caddy server failed to reload the new config with the error "Error during parsing", *dnsredir* will do sanity check during parsing, if you misconfiged the `Corefile`, you're out of lock: